EmbeddedOS/docs/courses/Docker-SWARM-Hands-on-DevOps.md

     - This process of automatically updating our production environment with the changes in the application is referred to as `Continuous Deployment`.

 - All integrated and automated without requiring any manual intervention.
 This is referred to as CI/CD.

+### 23. CI/CD - Docker integration

+- How Docker integrates with CI/CD pipeline?
+  - Build systems -docker support:
+    - Each project has a Docker file checked into its code repository along with the rest of code, for the application.
+    - The dockerfile as we have learned before, has instructions on building the Docker image.
+Once checked in to GitHub, Jenkins pulls the code, uses the Dockerfile path of the code to build the docker image.
+    - You may use a supported Docker plugin for this purpose.
+On building the new docker image, jenkins will tag the image with a new build number.